 Then I got Obsidian Sync, and I could pour notes in from anywhere — my PC, my tablet during reading sessions, or even my phone while I was on the go.
 If I had a thought I wanted to keep, it went in there.
 If I had a task, I typed out the gist of it, and only gave it a due date if it made sense.

-That's what I've been doing for the last three months, and it's been great.
+That's what I've been doing for the last three months.

 It's been great for all the reasons I've turned down similar solutions in the past.
 I don't have to orchestrate everything in one place — I dump it in a file and it gets organized into a dashboard for me.
 I don't have to have a complete idea, I make a new file and put what I have.
 I can analyze the chaos from the graph view, and make links retroactively if I need to.
 It's a process that feels more like throwing paint on a canvas and refining it as I go.
 It's art instead of science, and because all I do all day is "science", my brain craves the change of pace when I get home.